11 Best Things To Do in Cancun, Mexico

 The best way to experience this spectacle is by booking a package in advance here.
 This package includes dinner, champagne, appetizers, and more (if options are selected).

-The show is in the Vidanta theatre, between Cancun and Playa del Carmen.
+The show is in the Vidanta Theatre, between Cancun and Playa del Carmen.
 It takes only 40 minutes to get there.
-Your options to get there are either renting a car or using the round transportation offered by this package costing $20 USD/per person roundtrip.
+Your options to get there are either renting a car or using the round transportation offered by this package, which costs $20 USD/per person round-trip.

 Day Trip to Tulum

-There are many things to do in Tulum, and the small city has more of an authentic atmosphere verse Cancun.
-For those looking to experience a less Americanized city like Cancun, Tulum is a great option.
-Tulum has some of the best restaurants in the Quintana Roo!
+Tulum has many things to do, and the small city has more of an authentic atmosphere than Cancun.
+Tulum is an excellent option for those looking to experience a less Americanized city like Cancun.
+Tulum has some of the best restaurants in Quintana Roo!

 I recommend you visit North Tulum Beach, the Mayan Ruins, and the cenotes.
-Downtown Tulum is also fun, filled with several local restaurants and bars.
+Downtown Tulum is also a fun area, filled with several local restaurants and bars.
 The food here is fantastic.
-Some of the best Mexican food is in Tulum.

 To get to Tulum, you’ve got a few options: take a private car, drive if you’ve rented a car, take the local ADO bus from the downtown station, or take a full-day tour from Cancun.
 This tour is convenient because you don’t need to worry about anything.
 Everything is taken care of for you.

 For those looking to experience Tulum to the fullest, I’d recommend you book a hotel in Tulum for a night or two.
-To get the lowest price, could you make sure you book a hotel during the week?
-Tulum accommodations are more expensive during the weekend.
+To get the lowest price, please ensure you book a hotel during the week.
+Tulum’s hotels are more expensive on weekends.

 Spend the Day at Xcaret